-If this is your first pair of Doc Martens it’s important that you follow these steps when breaking in your Doc Martens.
+If this is your first pair of Doc Martens, you must follow these steps when breaking in your Doc Martens.
 Firstly put on a very thick pair of socks.
 Thick woolly socks will not only protect your feet from rubbing but will also help to stretch the leather where it is tight.
 The socks need to be very thick like the woolly ones you wear for winter, so get the woolliest socks out of your drawer and put them on.
 Make sure the socks cover your ankles to prevent any rubbing from the leather.

-Doc Marten socks are perfect to break in Doc Martens so it’s worth checking them out.
+Doc Marten socks are perfect for breaking in Doc Martens, so it’s worth checking them out.

 - Wear two pairs of socks.

-If you prefer, you can wear two pairs of socks instead of one thick pair.
+You can wear two pairs of socks instead of one thick pair if you prefer.
 Wearing two pairs of socks to break in your Doc Martens allows the socks to rub on each other rather than on your skin.

-- Wear your Doc Martens boots for short periods of time around the house.
+- Wear your Doc Martens boots for short periods around the house.

 When breaking in Dr Martins for the first time, wear them around the house rather than outside.

-If you feel your feet hurt before then ten minutes is up, take your boots off immediately.
+If you feel your feet hurt before then ten minutes are up, take your boots off immediately.

 This will allow you to break in your Doc Martens without causing a blister.